Stock market today: Asian stocks are mixed after China reports weaker manufacturing in June - ExBulletin

 The S&P 500 rose 0.4% to 4,396.44 and is on track for its sixth winning week in the past seven.
 The Dow Jones Industrial Average gained 0.8% to 34,122.42, while the Nasdaq composite fell slightly less than 0.1% to 13,591.33.

-Yields jumped in the bond market after data showed the US economy grew at an annual rate of 2% in the first three months of the year, much stronger than the rate of 1.3% previously estimated.
-Another report says fewer workers applied for unemployment benefits last week than expecteda sign that the labor market remains remarkably strong despite much higher interest rates that are expected to slow the overall economy.
+Yields jumped in the bond market after data showed the US economy grew at an annual rate of 2% in the first three months of the year, much stronger than the 1.3% rate previously estimated.
+Another report said fewer workers applied for unemployment benefits last week than expected, a sign that the labor market remains remarkably strong despite much higher interest rates intended to slow the overall economy.

 The U.S. economy is showing real signs of resilience right now, said Gregory Daco, chief economist at EY.
-This leads many to reason the question of whether the announced long-term recession is really inevitable.
+This leads many to rightly wonder if the projected long-term recession is really inevitable.

 Such resilience, however, could cause the Federal Reserve to view the economy as strong enough to keep raising interest rates to bring down inflation.